orhnk/RASCII/README.md

 ### Emoji Charset

-> **Note** The emoji charset does not guarrantee your outputs color will match the color of your image,
+> **Note** The emoji charset does not guarantee your outputs color will match the color of your image,
 > this is just a coincidence that happened with Ferris.

 ![RASCII output of ferris with the emoji charset.](https://user-images.githubusercontent.com/101834410/204243964-f4cfdf8d-10b9-4a2c-8d3c-41182320c789.png)